 Paste in the Global Account Name and Access Key from the AppDynamics Controller license page.

 Specify the AppDynamics Analytics Event Service URL if you already have one.
 If you do not have one, contact AppDynamics support.
 The Analytics Event Service URL is in the following format:

 After the tile updates successfully, you can verify that each analytics agent runs as a CF application in the AppDynamicsPCFOpsMetrics-service-org org.
 The name of each analytics agent is AppDynamicsAnalytics, with a route

 $ cf target -o AppDynamicsPCFOpsMetrics-service-org $ cf apps Getting apps in org AppDynamicsPCFOpsMetrics-service-org / space AppDynamicsPCFOpsMetrics-service-space as admin...
 OK name requested state instances memory disk url

-After deploying the tile, follow these steps to bind an application with the analytics agent to collect analytics data:
+After deploying the tile, follow the steps below to bind an application with the analytics agent to collect analytics data.

 Note: The analytics agent is compatible with Java and .NET applications.

 Set a JAVA system property on the application to forward data to analytics agent.

 $ cf set-env TARGET-APP-NAME JAVA_OPTS "-Dappdynamics.analytics.agent.url=http://appdynamics-analytics.DOMAIN-NAME/v1/sinks/bt"In the example above,

 http://appdynamics-analytics.DOMAIN-NAMEis the URL of the analytics agent running in the AppDynamicsPCFOpsMetrics-service-org org.